 - 200g white chocolate (be sure to check the packaging to make sure it is gluten free – most cooking chocolates are)

 - Preheat the oven to 180°C / Gas Mark 4.
 Lay out your cases on a baking tray.

 - Whisk (preferably using an electric whisk) the butter and sugar together until light and fluffy.

-- Add the milk and whisk to make a smooth cake batter.
+- Add the milk, lemon juice (if using) and whisk to make a smooth cake batter.